 Teacher Shoes That Don't Hurt: My Tried & True Comfy Picks

 Okay, so you know that whole chat we had about teachers' shoes?
 Well, it got me thinking even more, and honestly, a lot of those comments totally resonated with my own experiences.
+Since then, I've done a little deep-dive (and got some insider advice!) to make sure my feet are getting the royal treatment they deserve.
 Let me tell you what I've personally found to be true on the shoe front as a teacher (or, you know, someone who spends a ton of time on their feet!).

 Related Posts: What Clothes Teachers Should Wear